 - How OT cyberattacks cause business disruption

-- Examples of OT cyber security incidents by industry
+- Examples of OT security incidents by industry

 - Webpage: Integrating our IT/OT Security Efforts